Sugar Land Estate Planning Attorney

 Benefits of Proper Estate Planning

-• Control over your assets: With a proper estate plan, you can have control over how your assets will be managed and distributed after your passing.
-You can specify who will receive your property and when they will receive it.
-This level of control allows you to provide for your loved ones in a way that aligns with your values.
+• Control of your assets: An estate plan will ensure that you decide how your assets are managed and distributed upon death.
+You can dictate who will get your property and when they’ll have access to it.
+This type of control lets you give to the people (or animals) that matter most in a manner consistent with your priorities.

-• Probate avoidance: Probate is a legal process that determines the validity of a will and oversees the distribution of assets to beneficiaries.
-A properly executed estate plan can help avoid probate, as well as the associated costs and delays.
-Certain assets, such as those held in a trust, may not be subject to probate at all.
+• Avoiding probate: Probate is a legal procedure that validates a will and administers the transfer of assets to heirs.
+A well-drafted estate plan can help avoid probate and the related costs and delays.
+Some property, like a trust fund, may never be part of the probate process.

-• Protection of minor children: Estate planning allows you to name guardians for your minor children in case something were to happen to you and your spouse.
-Without this designation, a court will have to determine who will take care of your children, which may not align with your wishes.
+• Protect your minor children: As part of estate planning, you can name a guardian for your minor children if something were to happen to both you and your spouse.
+If you do not have such a designation, then the decision of who will take care of your children would be left to the court, and they may not make the choice that is consistent with your wishes.

-If you or someone you know is considering establishing an estate plan in Southeast Texas, contact us at Wadler Perches & Kerlick to schedule a consultation and learn more about how we can help.
+If you or someone you know is thinking about establishing an estate plan in southeast Texas, call us at Wadler Perches & Kerlick to set up a meeting to see how our Southeast Texas estate lawyers may assist you.

 For Experienced Guidance